ssfsx17/ffpnp/Jobs/JobDetails/GunMage.md

 - Attack
 - Defend
 - Charge
-- Blue Bullet - Use a Blue Magic spell that you do not yet know.
+- Blue Bullet (2 AP) - Use a Blue Magic spell that you do not yet know.
 Its MP cost is doubled.
-- Fiend Hunter (6 MP) (single) - Do a weapon action for +50 Accuracy against a specific family of enemies.
+- Fiend Hunter (6 MP) (single) - Do a weapon action for +50 Accuracy against a target belonging to a specific family of enemies.
 The possible targets are based on Fiend Hunting tier.
 - Item

 Supports: